SPOC-group/history-passing/README.md

 **One-step replica symmetry breaking (1RSB) results:**
 *(to be updated)*

-**Evidence for freezing:**
+**``freezing_evidence``**

-This folder contains the code used to investigate the freezing in the p=1 case, where the problem can be matched to a constraint satisfaction problem.
+--- this folder contains the code used to investigate the freezing in the p=1 case, where the problem can be matched to a constraint satisfaction problem.
 The code is adapted from *Counting and hardness-of-finding fixed points in cellular automata on random graphs* from the same authors.

 ---